 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Bullock, L.G.
 Historical Map of England and Wales.
 Edinburgh: Bartholomew and Son, 1971.
 Print.

 - Burke, Sir Bernard.
 Burke's Genealogical and Heraldic History of the Landed Gentry: Including American Families with British Ancestry.
 (2 Volumes).
 London: Burke Publishing, 1939.
 Print.

 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 The Gosselin Family Crest was acquired from the Houseofnames.com archives.
 The Gosselin Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 7 December 2012 at 01:21.
+This page was last modified on 30 October 2015 at 21:57.